7 HEALTH BENEFITS OF TEA BATHS AND HOW TO MAKE THEM AT HOME

 Tea was first discovered in 2737 BC by Shennong, known as the father of tea, was a herbalist and discovered its healing and restorative properties when drinking the liquor created from the leaves.
 Since then Tea has been used over centuries as a herbal medicine and used to be found in apothecaries.

-Teas has both anti-inflammatory and immune boosting properties when taken as a drink, so just think what wonders it could do for the largest organ in the body; our skin.
+Teas have both anti-inflammatory and immune-boosting properties when taken as a drink, so just think what it could do for our skin.

-Recent studies have shown that when used as a “tea bath” the antioxidants and antimicrobial properties found in tea help to alleviate certain skin conditions.
-The nutrients can be absorbed quicker through the skin than through drinking it.
+The skin will easily absorb the nutrients more quickly than consuming them as tea.
+Studies show that when used as a “tea bath” the antioxidants and antimicrobial properties found in tea help to alleviate certain skin conditions.

-Besides aiding the above skin conditions this there are also other benefits to them.
+Besides aiding the above skin conditions there are also other benefits to them.
 These include:

-- Help to promote the rejuvenation of your skin cells
+• Help the rejuvenation of your skin cells

 How to prepare a tea bath: